 - Combine 1 Tbsp soy sauce and 1 tsp toasted sesame oil for the glaze.
 Place a sheet of parchment paper on a large frying pan.

-- Gently place the rice balls on the parchment paper and grill on medium-low heat.
-Grill the onigiri until all sides are crispy and lightly browned.
+- Gently place the rice balls on the parchment paper and grill on medium-low heat until all sides are crispy and lightly browned.
 Once browned on the bottom, turn them over (I use two silicone spatulas).
 Don’t flip them until browned; work on one side at a time and avoid handling them too much, which may cause the onigiri to break into pieces.

 - Rotate the onigiri to grill all sides and make sure they become crispy.

-- Once they are nicely toasted and lightly brown, turn the heat to low (or turn off the heat).
-Brush the onigiri sides with the soy sauce glaze, then turn over to grill on the sauce side.
+- Once they are toasted and lightly brown, turn the heat to low (or turn off the heat).
+Brush the onigiri sides with the soy sauce glaze and turn over to grill on the sauce side.
 Then, brush on the other side.

 - Be careful not to burn the onigiri after you brush it with the glaze.
 Optionally, you can brush them with my homemade unagi sauce and teriyaki sauce.
 Your Yaki Onigiri are now ready to enjoy.